-As a standard, the bezels of the Seiko Sumo vs Turtle are unidirectional and only rotate in a counter-clockwise direction.
-For the purpose of reassurance, each turn of the bezel returns the satisfaction of a click.
+As a standard, the bezels of the Seiko Sumo and Turtle are unidirectional and only rotate in a counter-clockwise direction.
+For the purpose of reassurance, each turn of the bezel returns with the satisfaction of a click.

 Besides that, the bezels also come in polished stainless steel.
 So, typically, the Seiko Sumo and Turtle watches are nice watches with attractive bezels.

 And for added functionality, these bezels also come with a ribbed outer surface.
 This improves your grip especially since you’ll be using this in wet conditions.